Sheridan-Stable/heaps-law-llm/README.md

 Here is one way to set them up however we can change it accordingly.

-For Pythia
+For Pythia:
 ```
 python pythia.py  --model "EleutherAI/pythia-160m-deduped" --input "/your-dir/few_shot_pubmed.json" --output "/your-dir/Pubmed-few-shot-pythia-160m" --start_point 0 --end_point 60000 --batch 48
 ```

-For GPT-Neo
+For GPT-Neo:
 ```
 python gpt-neo.py  --model "EleutherAI/gpt-neo-1.3B" --input "/your-dir/zero_shot_wiki.json" --output "/your-dir/wiki-zero-shot-gptneo-1.3B.json" --start_point 0 --end_point 60000  --batch 32
 ```

-For OPT
+For OPT:
 ```
 python opt.py  --model "facebook/opt-2.7b" --input "/your-dir/few_shot_pubmed.json" --output "/your-dir/Pubmed-few-shot-opt-2.7b.json" --start_point 0 --end_point 60000 --batch 20
 ```

-## Results
+### Calculation of Basic Numerical Statistics

-After we are done with the text emulation, we run this script to get all of the required stat
+After emulating the text, `cd` into the `\heaps-law-llm\text-emulation\generated-data` folder and run this script to some statistics required for our various numerical analyses:
 ```
-cd \heaps-law-llm\text-emulation\generated-data
 python cal-data-suf.py
 ```

-For the PCA we need a different type of data, we run
+For the PCA we need a different type of data.
+To obtain it, `cd` into the `cd \heaps-law-llm\text-emulation\generated-data` folder and run the command:
 ```
-cd \heaps-law-llm\text-emulation\generated-data
 python cal-data-pca-suf.py
 ```

-## Statistical Analysis
+### Statistical Analysis

-All code is written in R (version 4.4.2).
+All code is written in R (version `4.4.2`).
 We’ll use RStudio to run everything.
 We tell our story in two main parts:
 ```
 1: Folder `tables` contains our Multiple Regression Analysis
 2: Folder `figures` contains our plots and visualizations
 ```

-### Multiple Regression Analysis
+### Multiple Regression Analysis Tables

+Here is a general procedure for reproducing the multiple linear regression analysis tables:
 ```
-1: Open the `tables` folder in RStudio
+1: Navigate to the `tables` subfolder of interest
 2: Open the `.Rmd` file for the table you want to produce
 3: Run each code block (they include detailed instructions)
 4: When all chunks finish, your table will appear
 ```

-### Visualizations
+### Figures

+Here is a general procedure for reproducing selected manuscript figures:
 ```
-1: Open the `figures` folder in RStudio
+1: Navigate to the `figures` subfolder of interest
 2: Open the `.Rmd` file for the figure you want to produce
 3: Run each code block (they include detailed instructions)
 4: When all chunks finish, your figure will appear
 ```

 ## Citation

 If you find anything useful please cite our work using:
 ```
 @misc{Lai2025,